vk12122/bitvijays.github.io-sphinx/docs/LFF-ESS-P0A-OverviewCyberSecurityEnterprise.rst

  STIG: A Security Technical Implementation Guide (STIG) is a cybersecurity methodology for standardizing security protocols within networks, servers, computers, and logical designs to enhance overall security.
 These guides, when implemented, enhance security for software, hardware, physical and logical architectures to further reduce vulnerabilities.
  CIS: CIS Benchmarks help you safeguard systems, software, and networks against today's evolving cyber threats.
 Developed by an international community of cybersecurity experts, the CIS Benchmarks are configuration guidelines for over 100 technologies and platforms.

+**Security Additions**:

+* `Security Compliance Manager <https://technet.microsoft.com/en-us/solutionaccelerators/cc835245.aspx>`_ : SCM enables you to quickly configure and manage computers and your private cloud using Group Policy and Microsoft System Center Configuration Manager.
+SCM 4.0 provides ready-to-deploy policies based on Microsoft Security Guide recommendations and industry best practices, allowing you to easily manage configuration drift, and address compliance requirements for Windows operating systems and Microsoft applications.

 **Operations Additions**:

 * Infrastructure Automation Tools